-- Homestays – Organize to stay with a local family for exchange of work or rent – great to get to know locals and experience the culture on a different level.
+- Homestays – Organize to stay with a local family in exchange for work or rent – great to get to know locals and experience the culture on a different level.

 - Camping in national parks – buy a tent, sleeping bag or hammock and sleep under the stars.

-- Huts on the beach – range from basic to air conditioned
+- Huts on the beach – range from basic to air conditioning

 My overview of backpacking Thailand:

-Even though Thailand has become highly commercial and a huge tourist trap, it was the first non English speaking country I backpacked.
-(Yes I’m counting Australia as an English speaking country) And it was the first and only country where I was bit by a monkey!
+Even though Thailand has become highly commercial and a huge tourist trap, it was the first non-English speaking country I backpacked.
+(Yes I’m counting Australia as an English speaking country) And it was the first and only country where I was bitten by a monkey!